kubernetes/minikube/site/content/en/docs/Contributing/releasing.en.md

 After job completion, click "Console Output" to verify that the release completed without errors.
 This is typically where one will see brew automation fail, for instance.

+**Note: If you are releasing a beta, you are done when you get here.**

 ## Check releases.json

 This file is used for auto-update notifications, but is not active until releases.json is copied to GCS.